-And by the way, I wish you lived nextdoor too (not that I don’t adore my current neighbors)—it’s just so hard for me to find time to get out with my friends…Probably because I’m chasing my three year old twins (actually I’m usually telling them to stop chasing each other).
-Or I’m driving one of my three teenagers somewhere.
-Or I’m trying to teach my 14 year old the pythagorean theorem and my 6 year old the letter G. And of course you know…there’s always the laundry, the dishes, and my favorite daily dilemma—take a nap or take a shower…But—I still need my mama friends, and I hope that you can find a place here to feel understood, validated, and laugh.
+And by the way, I wish you lived nextdoor too (not that I don’t adore my current neighbors)—it’s just so hard for me to find time to get out with my friends…Probably because I’m chasing down my twins (actually I’m usually telling them to stop chasing each other).
+Or I’m driving one of my kiddos somewhere.
+Or grocery shopping.
+Or I’m trying to teach all these sweet little people!
+And of course you know…there’s always the laundry, the dishes, and my favorite daily dilemma—take a nap or take a shower…But—I still need my mama friends, and I hope that you can find a place here to feel understood, validated, and laugh.

 I hope that somewhere in my story—you will be blessed.
 You will feel that it’s part of your story too…God has been tugging at my heart…do this blog thing.
 And so here I am.